Former Homicide Detective, Jim Warner Wallace teaches children how to use the tools of a detective to analyze evidence for Christianity.

-On average, your atheist – who has made a firm decision in regards to the truth or falsity of religion – tend according to studies, to be analytical thinkers and self-reliant ones as well.
+According to the same study on analytical thinking linked above, on average, atheists—who have made a firm decision in regards to the truth or falsity of religion—tend to be analytical thinkers and self-reliant ones as well.
 They tend to be the kind of people who avoid herd mentality, such that they don’t feel the need for things like the emotional exultation of the worship experience, or the sense of community offered by the church.

 As mentioned before, it tends to be far less likely for someone with an internal locus of control, with analytic thinking to doubt their viewpoint, since they consider themselves to be the masters of their own beliefs.

 This is not meant as a criticism of people with an internal locus of control, just to say that people with ILC are far less able to change their views on things, since once they have a belief, it tends to be set in stone.